Open source & public code

 Apache-2.0, MIT, etc. (OSI-aligned)

 Licences such as Apache-2.0 or MIT are what many people mean by true open source: public source, reuse and modification within the licence terms, and alignment with the OSI definition.
-Our HelixTest, Ferrum GA4GH Demo, SecureCollab, and HELIOS repositories use Apache-2.0.
+HelixTest, ga4gh-infra, Ferrum GA4GH Demo, GA4GH Community Stack, and HELIOS use Apache-2.0 or MIT.

 BUSL-1.1 (source-available, not OSI “open source”)